 Campaign Finance Reform - HB 569 by Rep. Schenck and SB 1382 by Sen. Latvala would eliminate Committees of Continuous Existence (CCEs) and all associated reporting requirements.
 There are significant differences between the House and Senate bills, but both sides appear to be raising the contribution limits to \$3000 for statewide elections.
 In the present form the House s would increase the limit to \$3,000 for all races, but the Senate would keep the current contribution limit of \$500 to candidates.
-HB 569 passed out of its last committee and SB 1382 passed out of its first committee.
+HB 569 passed out of the House and SB 1382 passed out of its second committee.

 Repeal of Renewable Gasoline Standard - SB 320 by Sen. Evers and HB 4001 by Rep. Gaetz would repeal the Florida Renewable Fuel Standard Act that was enacted in 2008 (HB 7135).
 The Act requires that all gas sold after 2010, with exceptions, must contain 9-10% fuel ethanol.
 HB 4001 passed out of its first committee.

 Water Quality Trading Credits - HB 713 by Rep. Pigman and SB 754 by Sen. Grimsley would allow water quality trading programs to be established throughout Florida, building on a pilot program in the lower St. John River basin.
 The water quality credit trading would be a voluntary, market based approach to promote water protection and restoration.
 The trading would allow pollutant reductions to be environmentally valued in the form of credits, which could be traded on a local market.
-Both bills passed out of their first committee.
+HB 713 passed out of its second committee and SB 754 passed out of its first committee.